Ethical Principles and Publication Policy

 The fact that all manuscripts are reviewed through "Blind Double Review" has a direct influence on the publication quality.
 This process ensures confidentiality by objective and independent review.
 The review process at PedPer is carried out on the principle of double-blind review.
 Neither the reviewers know and/or contact the authors directly, nor do the authors have any information related to the reviewers.
 The reviews and comments are conveyed through the journal management system.
 In this process, the reviewer views on the evaluation forms and full texts are assigned to the author(s) by the editor.
 Therefore, the reviewers doing review work for PedPer are supposed to bear the ethical responsibilities listed below.
 Reviewers must;

-• In order to assist the editor in decision-making procedures, agree to review only those works in their subject of expertise and review the manuscript sent them fairly, objectively and on time.
+• In order to assist the editor in decision-making procedures, agree to review only those works in their area of expertise and review the manuscript sent to them fairly, objectively, and on time.

-• Fill in the relevant ‘Reviewer Evaluation Form’ and ensure that any information related to her/his (the reviewer) identity has not been reflected to the form.
-Indicating her/his decision in respect of whether the manuscript should be accepted for publication or not along with the justification of this decision.
+• Fill in the relevant ‘Reviewer Evaluation Form’ and ensure that any information related to her/his (the reviewer's) identity has not been reflected on the form.
+Indicating her/his decision in respect of whether the manuscript should be accepted for publication or not, along with the justification of this decision.

 • Review the manuscript objectively and only in terms of its content and ensure that nationality, gender, religious and political beliefs, and economic apprehension do not influence the review.